Spiti Valley | Strangers in the Hidden Himalayan land

 How to reach Spiti Valley from Manali -

-Manali to Spiti is through the Leh Highway and NH505.
+Manali to Spiti is via the Leh Highway and NH505.
 One needs to cross the Rohtang Pass and the Kumzum La pass on these routes.
 Though this can be the shortest and fastest route via Chattru and Batal, it is also the most unpredictable route.

-The mountain passes are mostly covered in snow through out the year.
-So, it is best to check the status of Rohtang Pass and Kunzum La before starting on this route.
+The mountain passes are mostly covered in snow throughout the year.
+So, it is best to check the status of Rohtang Pass and Kunzum La before taking this route.

 The routes are usually open during the summer months of June to September.
 However when we went in late June, the roads were still inaccessible due to heavy snowfall in June.
 Please do plan accordingly.

 How to reach Spiti Valley from Shimla -

 The route from Shimla to Spiti is usually accessible throughout the year.
 This route is via the old Hindustan Tibet Highway and NH05 Highway.
 Like us, you can plan to explore other regions of Himachal on this route.
 The Shimla - Spiti route is via the villages of Kinnaur valley.